Persevering

 1. Over-identify with the failure (creates perfectionism and sabotages identity and self-worth).

-2. Blame circumstances or others (won’t learn or grow from it).
+2. Blame circumstances or others (you won’t learn or grow from it).

 3. Wallow in the experience (generates more shame and undermines self-confidence).